 Unless you’ve found yourself under a rock for the last few years, you know the web is going mobile.
-More people than ever are viewing their content via mobile and apps have become a 21st century necessity.
+More people than ever are viewing their content via mobile and apps have become a 21st-century necessity.
 As a successful recruiter, you aim to reach the best candidates available, and understanding their behavior is crucial for this.

 Making your website, job board, or resource center optimized for mobile is absolutely crucial.
 It will improve potential candidates’ user experience, increase your chances of gaining a lead or application, and improve your brand authority.

 More recruiters are using apps to provide users with an easier way to access job opportunities.
 From niche recruiters to large enterprises, apps are a seemingly worthy investment.
-Moreover, systems such as CEIPAL can compile applications from a variety of sites and help recruiters collate their vacancies in one place.
+Moreover, systems such as Ceipal can compile applications from a variety of sites and help recruiters collate their vacancies in one place.

-You can expect more mobile recruitment developments as industry grows.
+You can expect more mobile recruitment developments as the industry grows.
 It will give more control to the candidate, provide access to more jobs, and make prospects more selective.

-Using video in the hiring process could save time and travel costs as well as create opportunity for more decision makers to see the candidate.
+Using video in the hiring process could save time and travel costs as well as create an opportunity for more decision makers to see the candidate.

 Video interviews aren’t new to the world of recruitment, but over the next few years we can expect to see an increase in their use.
-With globalization, teamed with a personality driven world, it’s clear why we can expect to see this used more widely.
+With globalization, teamed with a personality-driven world, it’s clear why we can expect to see this used more widely.
 It’s a worthy recruitment technique, particularly because it tests another set of skills within the candidate.
 Video interviews can give people the opportunity to be creative and helps worthy candidates stand out.

-Automation has been used within sales and marketing for some time.
+Automation has been used in sales and marketing for some time.
 Finally, we’re beginning to see it be used in recruitment.
 The customer journey can now be applied to the candidate journey and so much software is available to influence the process.
 The greatest benefit of automation is speeding up communication and, therefore, increasing efficiency.